 Figure 10 shows the length of time participants who completed the program were enrolled in the IIP.
 More than half of the participants spent one year or less in the program.
-The majority of IIP referrals completed in FY were between 7 and 12 months.
+Nearly 70 percent of IIP referrals completed in FY 2022 were between 7 and 12 months.
 Repeat offenders can be referred to the IIP for terms of up to three years.